-The following statement provides information in relation to the services funded in the 2018/19 budget which help to support development of a prosperous and diverse economy:
+The following statement provides information in relation to the services funded in the 2019/20 budget which help to support development of a prosperous and diverse economy:

-Service Description Tourism development Provision of the following to the municipal community as a whole: services, including facilitation of strategic projects, assistance to small business, development of marketing and promotional material, assistance with advertising, direct financial support of key projects, provision and maintenance of tourism promotional signage, advice to new and existing tourism businesses, developing tourism linkages between regional communities and key tourism bodies such as Tourism Victoria, Tourism Alliance, Goldfields Committee and Bendigo Tourism, and administrative support to the Loddon Visitor Information Centre.
+Service Description Tourism development Provision of the following to the municipal community as a whole: services, including facilitation of strategic projects, assistance to small business, development of marketing and promotional material, assistance with advertising, direct financial support of key projects, provision and maintenance of tourism promotional signage, advice to new and existing tourism businesses, developing tourism linkages between regional communities and key tourism bodies such as Tourism Victoria, Tourism Alliance, Goldfields Committee and Bendigo Tourism, a administrative support to the Loddon Visitor Information Centre.
 Loddon Discovery Tours Provision of the following to the municipal community as a whole: assistance to the Loddon tourism industry, public speaking, marketing, promotion and booking of group tours, program delivery to improve customer service and business development, and financial support for promotion.
-Economic development Provision of the following to the municipal community as a whole: support to new and existing businesses through direct facilitation, development of networking opportunities, provision of information, leadership development, promotion and marketing of opportunities within the Shire, referral to internal and external agencies to encourage access to Shire, State and Federal development programs.
-Industrial development Provision of the following to the municipal community as a whole: support to industry with access to infrastructure in developed and zoned industrial land which is appropriately located and priced to encourage the sustainable growth of industry.
+Economic development Provision of the following to the municipal community as a whole: support to ner and existing businesses through direct facilitation, development of networking opportunities, provision of information, leadership development, promotion and marketing of opportunities within the Shire, referral to internal and external agencies to encourage access to Shire, State and Federal development progra Industrial development Provision of the following to the municipal community as a whole: support to industry with access to infrastructure in developed and zoned industrial land while is appropriately located and priced to encourage the sustainable growth of industrial supports and priced to encourage the sustainable growth of industrial supports and priced to encourage the sustainable growth of industrial supports and priced to encourage the sustainable growth of industrial supports and priced to encourage the support to support to be a suppo